openshift-knative/docs/versions/v0.5.0/rn-knative-v0.5.0-OCP-4x.md

 ## What's New
 ### Serving
 - **Bucketize autoscaling metrics by timeframe:** Instead of calculating the average concurrency per pod over time (bucketizing by pod name), it is now bucketized by time.
-Statistics are averaged by each specific timeframe vs. averaged over the whole window. [#3289](https://github.com/knative/serving/pull/3289)
+Statistics are averaged by each specific timeframe vs. averaged over the whole window. [(#3289)](https://github.com/knative/serving/pull/3289)
-- **Default Operator values:** Operator is now able to set sensible default values for the default domain suffix and outbound IP ranges on OpenShift.
+- **Setting default operator values:** The operator is now able to set sensible default values for the default domain suffix and outbound IP ranges on OpenShift.

 ### Eventing
 - **Implementation of Broker, Trigger, and Namespace Controllers:** Initial implementations of the Broker and Trigger controllers, as well as the Eventing Namespace watcher are presented.
 Broker and Trigger are implemented as event delivery mechanisms.
 For more information on Event Brokers and Triggers, see [here](https://github.com/knative/docs/tree/master/docs/eventing#event-brokers-and-triggers).
 Information on Broker and Trigger CRDs is available [here](https://github.com/knative/eventing/tree/master/docs/broker). [(#788)](https://github.com/knative/eventing/pull/788)
 - **Added ReplicationFactor configuration:** Kafka Channels can configure their replication factor with the ReplicationFactor argument. [(#869)](https://github.com/knative/eventing/pull/869)
-- **Addition of Eventing Sources:** Apache Camel-K and Apache Kafka sources added and dumper removed. [(#13)](https://github.com/openshift/knative-eventing-sources/pull/13)
+- **Addition of Eventing sources:** Apache Camel-K and Apache Kafka sources added and dumper removed. [(#13)](https://github.com/openshift/knative-eventing-sources/pull/13)

 ### Build
 - **Commit id in Git source:** Allows specifying a commit hash to pinpoint the exact state of the repository that should be used for the build.